-Like we mentioned earlier in this article, Medicare Advantage plans are treated very differently from Medicare Supplements.
-You absolutely want to review your Medicare Advantage plan each and every year during the annual enrollment period, which starts October 15 and ends December 7.
+Like we mentioned earlier in this article, Medicare Advantage (MA) plans are treated very differently from Medicare Supplements.
+You absolutely want to review your Medicare Advantage plan each and every year during the open enrollment period, which starts October 15 and ends December 7.

-The reason you want to review your plan every year is because unlike Medicare Supplements, they can and do change.
+Unlike Medicare Supplements, MA plans can and do change.
 Perhaps your deductible went way up or your favorite doctor is no longer in your plan’s network.

-If you happen to sign up for a Medicare Advantage plan during the annual enrollment period and you realize you don’t like it, you are allowed to get out of it!
-To drop your Medicare Advantage plan, you can disenroll during an annual enrollment period, you can use your “trial right” to switch plans, or you can make a change during a Special Enrollment Period.
+If you happen to sign up for a Medicare Advantage plan during open enrollment and you realize you don’t like it, you are allowed to get out of it!
+To drop your Medicare Advantage plan, you can disenroll during the Medicare Advantage Open Enrollment Period at the beginning of the year, you can use your “trial right” to switch plans, or you can make a change during a Special Enrollment Period.

 You can read more about how that works in the article How to Get Out of a Medicare Advantage Plan.

 What About Medicare Part D Drug Plans?

 You also want to take a look at your Medicare Part D drug plan every year.
 The premiums can change, covered drugs can change, and pricing can change, so be sure to ask one of our agents to help you if you need assistance.

 You are allowed to change your drug plan each year during open enrollment, which is October 15-December 7.

 If you need any help with anything at all, please contact our team!
 We’d be honored to help you with all things Medicare.